bronson/valid/README.md

 - check(val) -- returns true or false.
 - verify(val) -- throws the error if the validation fails.

-The error will be a string for simple validations or an error object for JSON validations (see _Errors_ below).
+The error will be a string for simple validations or an object for JSON validations (see _Errors_ below).

 # Built-In Validations